-Is the Small Business & Technology Development Center (SBTDC) the Small Business Administration (SBA)?
+Is the Missouri SBDC and SBTDC at UMKC the Small Business Administration (SBA)?

-The SBTDC is not the Small Business Administration, but it is part of a national network of SBA Small Business Development Centers that deliver SBA resources on the local level.
+The SBDC is not the Small Business Administration, but it is part of a national network of SBA Small Business Development Centers that deliver SBA resources on the local level.

-The SBTDC staff provides confidential, business coaching and ELEVATIONLAB training designed to help clients make good decisions as they start or grow their businesses.
-SBTDC coaches are experienced and knowledgeable business advisors who work with clients to provide expertise, guidance and feedback, as well as access to a wide range of local, regional and national resources.
+Our staff provides confidential, business coaching and ELEVATIONLAB training designed to help clients make good decisions as they start or grow their businesses.
+Coaches are experienced and knowledgeable business advisors who work with clients to provide expertise, guidance and feedback, as well as access to a wide range of local, regional and national resources.

-Business coaching from SBTDC is enhanced with ELEVATIONLAB training programs covering an array of subjects.
-All SBTDC classes and workshops are designed to increase your knowledge, build your confidence and prepare you to manage a successful business.
-UMKC SBTDC specializes in technology ventures, working extensively with technology-based businesses and university researchers in commercializing innovative technologies.
+Business coaching is enhanced with ELEVATIONLAB training programs covering an array of subjects.
+All classes and workshops are designed to increase your knowledge, build your confidence and prepare you to manage a successful business.
+SBTDC specializes in technology ventures, working extensively with technology-based businesses and university researchers in commercializing innovative technologies.

 Can you help me with my business idea?

-UMKC SBTDC provides essential start-up business education to help prospective business owners navigate a path through a variety of state and federal programs, services and tools they need to grow and prosper.
+SBDC and SBTDC provide essential start-up business education to help prospective business owners navigate a path through a variety of state and federal programs, services and tools they need to grow and prosper.
 We specialize in new business start-up, existing business growth and technology business development.

 I need funding for my business.
 Can you help me with loans and grants?